Disharoon Park, Klöckner Stadium and Palmer Park Bag and Entry Policies

 Guests are strongly encouraged to leave bags and non-essential items at home or in their vehicles.
 Bags and extra items take more time to search and slow down the screening process.
-Be prepared – have cell phones, key rings, cameras and any large metal objects out of your pockets.
 Guests do not need to remove jackets, hats, coins, belts, jewelry, watches, etc. Follow these steps and screening should take only a few seconds.

 How many bags can each person carry into a venue?

 Each guest can enter Disharoon Park, Klöckner Stadium or Palmer Park with one large clear bag (12″ x 12″ x 6″ or one-gallon clear plastic freezer bag) and an approved clutch purse/wallet (no larger than 4.5″ x 6.5″).
 The clutch purse/wallet can be carried separately from the clear bag and will be subject to search.